nowsprinting/blender-like-sceneview-hotkeys/README.md

 ## Release workflow

-Bump version in package.json && push (or merge) to default branch.
+Bump version in package.json on default branch.
 Or run [Create release pull request](https://github.com/nowsprinting/blender-like-sceneview-hotkeys/actions/workflows/create_release_pr.yml) workflow and merge PR.

+Then, Will do the release process automatically by [Release when bump version](.github/workflows/release_when_bump_version.yml) workflow.

+Do **not** manually operation the following operations:
+- Create release tag
+- Publish draft releases